Veshevo Air Base

 Veshchovo Airfield (also known as Veshevo Air Base) is a former military Air Base in village of Veshchovo, Leningrad Oblast, Russia.

 History

-Veshchovo Airfield began in the 1950s when it was built during the Cold War.
+Veshchovo Airfield began in the 1950s, when it was built during the Cold War.
 Initially, it housed Soviet fighter jets, transitioning from Mikoyan-Gurevich MiG-17 (ASCC: Fresco) to Sukhoi Su-17M3 (ASCC: Fitter-H) aircraft.
-On December 1968, the 66th Independent Fighter-Bomber Aviation Regiment operated by the 76th Air Army was activated at the base until 1994, when it was disbanded.
+In December 1968, the 66th Independent Fighter-Bomber Aviation Regiment operated by the 76th Air Army was activated at the base until 1994, when it was disbanded.
 It gained attention in 1988 for alleged involvement in a UFO incident and a plane hijacking.

 MiG-21UM Accident

 During a training mission form Veshchsovo Air base, Mikoyan-Gurevich MiG-21UM (ASCC: Mongol-B) crashed due to engine failure at Kingisepp on 20 October 1982 in Leningrad Oblast, Russia.
 The crew ejected safely.

 Closure

 Veshchovo Airfield was closed in the early 1990s after the collapse of the Soviet Union.
 The airfield was abandoned by the military in 1994, and it gradually fell into disrepair due to looting and neglect.
 Attempts to repurpose the site were unsuccessful, and it remains in a derelict state today.